-A TV host in the Ivory Coast asked a sex offender to show his technique on a mannequin.
+A TV host in Ivory Coast asked a sex offender to show his technique on a mannequin.
 Women fought back.

 “The people laughing in the studio, the people who wrote the segment, the people who approved it — they’re all part of it,” Joan said.
 “This wasn’t an isolated thing with one host.”

 In the Aug.
-30 segment, de M’Bella led his guest, who he described as a “former rapist” to a mannequin under bright stage lights.
+30 segment, de M’Bella led his guest, whom he described as a “former rapist” to a mannequin under bright stage lights.
 The man had served two years in prison.

 “Come with me,” the host said.
 “The camera will follow you.”